pts/pymediafileinfo/README.txt

     All tools were run twice, and the 2nd run was measured, so that we're not measuring disk read speed.

+Q5.
+Is mediafileinfo.py able to extract duration info (e.g. number of
+    seconds, number of frames, number of keyframes)?

+A5.
+No, it isn't.
+Probably this feature won't be added, because it's
+    complicated to implement reliably for most video formats.

+Q6.
+Is mediafileinfo.py able to extract duration info about subtitles and
+    other tracks?

+A6.
+No, it isn't.
+This feature is not high priority, but feel free to send
+    a patch if you have an implementation.

 TODO
 ~~~~